U.S. Debt Crisis Summary, Timeline and Solutions

 The debt crisis took center stage throughout the 2012 presidential campaign.
-Obama’s debate versus Romney’s on the economy outlined two different strategies for tackling America’s flagging economic health.
+The two candidates, President Obama and Mitt Romney, outlined two different strategies for tackling America’s flagging economic health.
 After the election, the stock market plunged as the country headed toward the fiscal cliff.
 That was when the Bush Tax cuts expired and the sequestration spending cuts began.
 The uncertainty surrounding the fiscal cliff in 2012 was hurting the economy.

 Congress avoided it by passing the American Taxpayer Relief Act.
 It reinstated the 2 percent payroll tax and postponed the sequestration cuts until March 1, 2013.
 On January 1, 2013, the approval of a Senate bill avoided the fiscal cliff in 2013.